ASC! SOUL Pod

 Knowledge dissemination can include: articles in academic and non-academic journals, performances, colloquiums, reports, found poetry, podcasts, websites, videos, storytelling, courses, conference presentations, cartoons, art exhibits, documentaries, conferences, information meetings, brochures, posters, discussion groups, and blogs.

-Dr. Katherine Boydell of Black Dog Institute, UNSW, Sydney Australia and SickKids Learning Institute, Toronto
+Work conducted within the SOUL Pod was directed by the research of two Co-Investigators: Dr. Katherine Boydell of Black Dog Institute, UNSW, Sydney, Australia and SickKids Learning Institute, Toronto, and

-Dr. Lynn Fels, Faculty of Education, Simon Fraser University
+Dr. Lynn Fels, Faculty of Education, Simon Fraser University.

-SOUL pod activities include:
+SOUL pod activities included:

-- A Collaboration Study to document the ASC!
+A Collaboration Study to document the ASC!
 Project’s national research collaboration process and to identify team challenges and triumphs by examining collaboration activities and perspectives of members of the research team.

-- An exploration of Found Poetry as an alternative and artful form of knowledge mobilization to disseminate research findings
+An exploration of Found Poetry as an alternative and artful form of knowledge mobilization to disseminate research findings

-- A series of indepth conversations and interviews with senior artists reflecting on their art for social change practice.
+A series of indepth conversations and interviews with senior artists reflecting on their art for social change practice.
 See Artists Speak (What Matters)

-- An online journal article: P. Fraser & F. Harrison, (2016).
+An online journal article: P. Fraser & F. Harrison, (2016).
 Art For?
 A conversation with Steven Hill.
 Art/Research International: A transdisciplinary journal.
 Ed.
 Conrad & Leavy, University of Alberta, Edmonton.
 Alberta

-- A conference presentation in New York City: Creative Liberation: Arts for Social Change.
+A conference presentation in New York City: Creative Liberation: Arts for Social Change.
 Performing the World 2016 Conference, Performing to Power.
 Sept 23-25, New York, New York, USA.